sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-04.md

 <!-- markdownlint-disable MD002 MD041 -->

-In this step you will create an Azure Storage account where Microsoft Graph data connect will store the data extracted from Office 365 for further processing.
+In this step you will create an Azure Storage account where Microsoft Graph data connect will store the data extracted from Microsoft 365 for further processing.

 1. Open a browser and navigate to your [Azure Portal](https://portal.azure.com/).

-1. Login using an account with **Global Administrator** rights to your Azure and Office 365 tenants.
+1. Login using an account with **Global Administrator** rights to your Azure and Microsoft 365 tenants.

 1. Select **Create a resource** from the sidebar navigation.